lucagump/eagletrt-api/README.md

 [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://github.com/lucagump/eagletrt-api/blob/main/LICENSE)

 # eagletrt-api

+## Technologies

 This project consists of an [express](https://expressjs.com/) rest API server written in Typescript.
 It's a cloud-based application.
-It's built with different microservices developed with Node Js, Docker, NGINX, MongoDB and MQTT.
+It's built with different microservices developed with Node Js, Docker, NGINX, MongoDB, MQTT and RabbitMQ.
 The project is up and running (_i hope_) [here](https://theuselessweb.com/).

+## Goal

+This application is the result of the continuos research of the telemtry group from 2018 untill 2021.
+The result is a maintainable application to serve the telemtry web-app used byt the member of the team.
+The main focus is to serve the webapp by giving the data to render the charts of the vehicle during the tests.
+Each user should have the possiblity to see a customizable page with charts and configuration of the vehicle.
+Further user stories could be implemented starting from this _zero_ version of the software.

 ## Project Structure (Draft Version)

 ![SchemaOverview](documents/draft-version.PNG)

-## Todo
+### Todo

 + [ ] Fix port from config
 + [ ] Authentication
 + [ ] New Tests
 + [ ] Joi Airtable
++ [ ] Swagger to NGINX Configuration [Script] (https://gist.github.com/nginx-gists/37ce65292a06219ff8d35d293c05e0b5#file-oas2nginx-sh)
 + [ ] Check NGINX configuration
 + [ ] Heroku CI
 + [X] Dockerfile
 + [X] docker-compsoe.yml

-## Config

-Clone the repository, install the module and place the .env file with tokens and variables.

-## Authentication
+## MicroServices

-The Authentication microservice is an API gateway.
-It is straightforward and lightweight.
-It primarily function is to check the authentication fo the user and then via the router, directing requests to the appropriate service.
-But, because it’s a gateway to our distributed services. it doesn't require much effort to centralize user-level auth checks, so I prefered this choiche instead of using OAuth approach.
+### NGiNX

+NGINX is an open-source web server that also serves as a reverse proxy and HTTP load balancer.
+As reverse proxy it sits in front of our microservices and API Gateway.
+When a browser makes an HTTP request, the request first goes to the reverse proxy, by checking the API Key for the user, which then sends the request to the appropriate microservice.
+It is straightforward and lightweight, but in future the authentication process will be handled differently.

+### API Gateway

+The API Gateway is responsible for request routing, composition, and protocol translation.
+All requests from clients first go through the API Gateway.
+It then routes requests to the appropriate microservice.
+The API Gateway will often handle a request by invoking multiple microservices and aggregating the results.

-## History
+### History

-The History microservice is used to serve the webapp with all the documents, data of the vehicle.
+The History microservice is used to serve the web-app with all the documents, data of the vehicle.
 This microservice consists of and adapter layer to get the information from a schema-less database (MongoDB on Atlas and inside the University of Trento)

-## Airtable
+### Users

-The Airtable microservice is used to serve the webapp with all the information about the user and their personalized views based on their role.
+The Airtable microservice is used to serve the web-app with all the information about the user and their personalized views based on their role.
 This microservice consists of and adapter layer to get the information from a Airtable.

+### Views

+The Views microservice is used to serve the web-app with all the information about the personalized views based on the user role.
+This microservice consists of and adapter layer to get the information from a Airtable.

-## Live
+### Live

 The Live microservice is used to insert the documents/data sent from the vehicle.
 This microservice consists of proxy for the messages receive on the vehicle _topic_.
 The broker is _broker.mqttdashboard.com_.

-## NGiNX

-NGINX is an open-source web server that also serves as a reverse proxy and HTTP load balancer.
-As reverse proxy it sits in front of our microservices and API Gateway.
-When a browser makes an HTTP request, the request first goes to the reverse proxy, which then sends the request to the appropriate microservice.

-## MQTT Publisher
+### MQTT Publisher

-The MQTT Publisher microservice is to intend as a _test_ service to emulate the condition of the car which is sending data to the online platform.
+The MQTT Publisher microservice is to intend as a _test_ service to emulate the condition of the car which is sending data to the online application.

+## Setup and Configuration

+Clone the repository, install the module and place the .env file with tokens and variables.

 ### Env Files
 Place the `.env` file in each root of the microservices.<br>